 The Importance of SEO

 For content marketing to work, the pieces you write have to be findable.
 That means being found on Google.
 As you write material, keep this fact squarely in mind.
 Learn how search engines work and what search terms you have a chance to rank for.
-For more information, see our tutorial on SEO.

 Don’t Drop Everything